NTUEE-ESLab/2019-SmartCushion/README.md

 * Setup

 ## Motivation
 Nowadays, people spend a lot of time sitting on chair.
 However, bad sitting posture and long-time sitting will cause damage to our health.
-Thus, we decide to develope a smart cushion that can be portable and easily installed on our chair to help us take care our health.
+Thus, we decide to develop a smart cushion that can be portable and easily installed on our chair to help us take care our health.

 ## Implemetation